 Although F3 had moved to 1600cc, the number of surviving 1000cc cars led some countries to continue with 1000cc class racing.
 Switzerland maintained a 1000cc class in their national championship for some years, and some German events also had a 1000cc class.
 In Germany, the appearances of Felix Martin, Fred Ebener, Ludwig Rauch, Frithjof Erpelding and Gerhard Greiner can explain all five ex-Eifelland 703s.
 The 1000cc Rennwagen class in Switzerland proved a home for the two Swiss cars bought originally by Rüdi Gygax (703/5) and Michel Dupont (703/14).
 One of these must be the car raced by Casper Kunz in 1972; then later Claude-André Bubloz had 703/14 in 1974 and Hans Leuenberger raced a 703 from 1974 to 1976.
 In the UK, both Formula 4 and Monoposto Formula had 1000cc classes after 1970, but Monoposto's only lasted to the end of the 1973 season.
 The ex-Leif Hallgren 703/7 was therefore able to find a home in Formula 4 for a while.

 In the US, SCCA Formula C was for 1100cc, and this class was dominated by old 1-litre F3 cars until the a 1100cc version of the BDA engine started to arrive in larger numbers in 1974.
-By 1972 it appears that there were three 703s in the US, 703/2 with Tom Watson in Texas, one with Victor Gagliano in the north east, and now one running as a Formula B car with John Pennington on the west coast.
+By 1972 it appears that there were three 703s in the US, 703/2 with Tom Watson in Texas, one with Victor Gagliano in the north east, and also John Pennington's 703/11 now running as a Formula B car on the west coast.
 Watson won SWDiv FC in his March in 1972, while both Gagliano and Tom deLoughry both scored points in NEDiv FC.
 Watson and Gagliano both scored points again in 1973, and Karen Watson scored points in SWDiv in 1974.
-What appears to be the third 703 to arrive in the US, Pennington's Alfa-engined Formula B car, may have been Cliff Haworth's 703/11, as Haworth had sold his previous car to Pennington a year earlier.

 Other 703s were re-engined and these included the ex-Ed Reeves 703/4 that went into Formula Ford, the ex-Dave Morgan 703/13 into Monoposto Formula, and an ex-Eifelland 703 re-engined with a 1600cc BMW engine for German hillclimbs.